Project-Dorian/Dorian-Engine/documentation/Building.md

 3. add important information to the `shared.hpp` file to be shared between other files

 # Shared.hpp
 Shared.hpp is a file that is called from any file.
-It includes: scenes, scripts, and assets.
+It includes the following non CPP files: scenes, scripts, animations, and assets.